isomerpages/moe-nationaljc/_junior-high/Subjects Offered/Language Arts.md

 A*STAR Science Chronicles, and more.</p>
 <p>&nbsp;</p>
 <h4><strong>National Schools Literature Festival (NSLF)</strong></h4>
-<h4>Held biannually, the National Schools Literature Festival (NSLF) is a literary festival for students in Singapore and has provided a powerful platform to develop students’ passion and love for literature.
-Students get to take part in activities such as choral speaking, flash fiction writing, unseen debate and book trailer!</h4>
+<p>Held biannually, the National Schools Literature Festival (NSLF) is a
+literary festival for students in Singapore and has provided a powerful platform to develop students’ passion and love for literature.
+Students get to take part in activities such as choral speaking, flash fiction writing, unseen debate and book trailer!</p>
 <h4><strong>Plain English Speaking Competition (PESA)</strong></h4>
 <p>Students who are proficient in speaking and are keen to hone their public
 speaking skills may be selected to take part in PESA.
 The objectives of